firebase/firebase-ios-sdk/FirebaseDynamicLinks/README.md

 # Firebase Dynamic Links SDK for iOS

+> [!IMPORTANT]
+> If you are using the PaLM SDK for Swift, please see [Developers who use the PaLM SDK for Swift](#developers-who-use-the-palm-sdk-for-swift) for instructions.

 > [!DEPRECATION]
 > Firebase Dynamic Links is DEPRECATED and the service will be turned down August 25, 2025]